Search legal guides

 What is the typical cost of bespoke AI-SaaS agreement drafting?

 For SA companies licensing AI capabilities to customers: from R15,000 for a single-tier AI-SaaS agreement; R20,000–R30,000 where multi-modal AI, fine-tuning rights, or output indemnification structures are involved.
-For SA buyers reviewing a foreign AI vendor's template: R7,500–R12,500 for a 24-hour review with redlined recommendations.
+For SA buyers reviewing a foreign AI vendor's SaaS agreement: R12,300 for a review with redlined recommendations, delivered within 48 hours.

 This guide is general information, not legal advice for your specific matter.